 Candy Dulfer

-“Since I started playing and repairing saxophones, I’ve been intrigued by the legendary vintage horns.
-Whenever I played a really great one, I felt something special.
-Something I couldn’t quite describe — a mysterious depth in the sound.
+“Since I started playing and repairing saxophones, I have been intrigued by the legendary vintage horns.
+Every now and then, I would come across one that was truly exceptional.
+When I played it, I felt something really special — a mysterious kind of depth in the sound.

 — Friso Heidinga